lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 <img alt="Unable to Load" src="https://user-images.githubusercontent.com/2250844/106201561-79ef7d80-616d-11eb-8453-55769750f7c6.png" />

-Clutch bundles all frontend assets into a single binary, which allows us to serve them from disk, simplifying our architecture by omitting the need for a CDN.
+Clutch embeds frontend assets into its binary, simplifying our architecture by omitting the need for a CDN or a separate frontend server.
-However, during deploys, particularly when deploying to a canary environment or multiple availability zones, there will briefly be two different versions of the application taking traffic.
+However, during deploys, if deploying to a canary environment or one of multiple availability zones, there will briefly be two different versions of the application taking traffic.
 In this intermediary state, the frontend assets requested by the user may not yet exist on the hosts serving that request while the rollout is progressing.

 Typically, organizations solve this problem by adding a CDN to their service architecture and serving static assets from there.